 Taxpayers have the option to choose between the two regimes based on which is more advantageous for their situation.

-Key Points | Old Tax Regime | New Tax Regime |
+| Key Points | Old Tax Regime | New Tax Regime |

-Tax Rates | Generally has higher marginal tax rates, but deductions and exemptions can significantly reduce the effective tax rate. | Offers lower marginal tax rates compared to the old regime, especially in lower income brackets.
-However, the lack of deductions may result in a higher tax burden for individuals making extensive use of them in the old regime. |
+| Tax Rates | Generally has higher marginal tax rates compared to the new regime slabs.
+However, the extensive deductions and exemptions available can significantly reduce the effective tax rate, potentially resulting in lower tax payable for those who can claim many deductions. | Offers lower marginal tax rates compared to the old regime slabs, especially in lower and middle income brackets.
+The benefit of lower rates is more pronounced for taxpayers with limited or no deductions and exemptions. |

-Compliance | Requires maintaining detailed records for deductions and exemptions, leading to higher paperwork and compliance burden. | Is simpler to comply with due to no deductions or exemptions, requiring minimal paperwork and record-keeping. |
+| Compliance | Requires maintaining detailed records for deductions and exemptions, leading to higher paperwork and compliance burden. | Is simpler to comply with due to no deductions or exemptions, requiring minimal paperwork and record-keeping. |

 Other points to consider: